DeclareDesign/DeclareDesign_Stata_prototype/README.md

 Of the two, `MW` has the potential to be faster, both because `MATA` is a lower level language and because re-implementing common estimators would give one the opportunity to skip calculations which are superfluous to the design.
 Those speed savings would be hardwon, however, in terms of time spent coding, and because such optimization may make user input more complicated still.

 `SO`, by contrast, is more user friendly.
-Though `MW` could be adapted to execute `STATA` regression commands, `SO` would do so in a way that's more familar  and less error-prone.
-(That's because `MATA` executes `STATA` commands as strings which, like `eval(parse())` in `R`, are more difficult to debug than regular code.) `SO` (in particular [twoarmX.ado](https://github.com/DeclareDesign/MATA/blob/master/twoarm_stata_only/twoarmX.ado), which shows how to incorporate covariates from existing data sets) does go beyond existing `STATA` functionality for research design.
+Though `MW` could be adapted to execute `Stata` regression commands, `SO` would do so in a way that's more familar  and less error-prone.
+(That's because `Mata` executes `Stata` commands as strings which, like `eval(parse())` in `R`, are more difficult to debug than regular code.) `SO` (in particular [twoarmX.ado](https://github.com/DeclareDesign/MATA/blob/master/twoarm_stata_only/twoarmX.ado), which shows how to incorporate covariates from existing data sets) does go beyond existing `Stata` functionality for research design.
 But `SO` collapses key steps of declaring and diagnosing, limiting the value-added for users with complex or atypical research designs.